 Setting a precedent

 This grand match “for pride and place” to relieve “the present dearth of amusement” appears to have succeeded.
 In addition, and with greater long-term significance, the County side in this contest set an important precedent for the future of Cambridgeshire cricket.
 This was the first time since 1834 that a team had been brought together to represent the county as a whole.
-This was also the first time that the County was seen in cricket as something seperate from the county town and representing the amateur side of the game in contrast to the town players’ accepted, if exaggerated, professional status.
+This was also the first time that the County was seen in Cambridgeshire cricket as something separate from the county town and representing the amateur side of the game.

 The years 1850 through to the formation of the Cambridge County Club in 1858 would see a string of similar county sides picked to play an annual match with Cambridge University related teams.
 These sides would generally be selected from around the county, from Wisbech to Royston, Willingham to Horseheath.
 They would increasingly be identified with amateurs, often containing university graduates, and as if to emphasise this amateur status, would often include the occasional carefully identified ‘given’ professional to provide some solidity.
-Thus were laid the foundations for not only a Cambridgeshire County Club but also for the way that Club would be organised by amateur gentlemen in line with how county cricket was developing elsewhere in the country.
+Thus were laid the foundations for a Cambridgeshire County Club organised by amateur gentlemen in line with how county cricket was developing elsewhere in the country.

 At one point the Cambridge Chronicle suggested a Canterbury week style festival consisting of an All England versus a United University County and Town match and a University versus County match, although nothing came of this idea.
 In contrast to such a precise plan, organisation seems to have been an issue for the first few County Gentlemen sides, with poorly balanced sides and overcharging spectators coming in for criticism.
 By 1855, however, Henry Perkins of Royston CC, and a former Cambridge Blue, had become involved, the regular opponents had become the full University side and things ran more smoothly.